-Connecticut has long been a hub of precision manufacturing, and a skilled work force is needed by the thousands of companies that reside in the state.
+Connecticut has long been a hub of precision manufacturing, and a skilled work force is needed by the thousands of companies that are located in the state.
 To address this need, MCC offers a variety of programs to help prepare students for a successful career in this vital sector.
-Non-credit certificate programs provide the preparation students need for entry-level positions; credit certificate programs prepare them for further advancement in their careers, and associate degree programs offer students a pathway to a bachelor’s degree and beyond.
+Non-credit certificate programs provide the preparation students need for entry-level positions; credit certificate programs prepare them for further advancement in their careers; and associate degree programs offer students a pathway to a bachelor’s degree and beyond.
 No matter what program is chosen, students leave MCC with the leading-edge skills needed by today’s manufacturers.

 “I think colleges are a backbone of what the manufacturers need.
 A majority of the people at the manufacturing sites are from the community college system.”

 The college’s non-credit programs are both modular and stackable, and are offered multiple times during the year, while the credit courses follow the traditional semester calendar.
 In either case, students can choose how many courses to take at once and can advance at a pace that fits their needs.

 In the manufacturing programs at Manchester Community College, students learn principles and also how to apply them in hands-on practice.
 Both traditional and state-of-the-art methods are taught, and students have access to computerized classrooms with the most current manufacturing software, as well as a well-equipped machine lab.
 MCC’s manufacturing program boasts a low student-to-teacher ratio, allowing the instructional team to carefully monitor the progress of each student.

 Students pursuing non-credit certificates are encouraged to participate in an internship.
 Once students are ready for internships, the college offers support to the companies welcoming these students, as well as to the students themselves.